 What is the Manyinga Project?

 The Manyinga Project is the result of a connection between two rural African communities and a few individuals in North America to find a way to help orphaned and vulnerable children in a remote part of northwestern Zambia have access to education and a means to self-sufficiency.
-Planning and fund-raising efforts help approximately 400 children access basic education and essential agricultural skills in two locations (Chinema and Samafunda) in Zambia.
-The collaboration has resulted in the support of two schools, teacher’s residences, latrines, and the launch of a farm training initiative and health component.
+Planning and fund-raising efforts help approximately 400 children access basic education and essential agricultural skills each year in two locations, Chinema and Samafunda, in Zambia.
+The collaboration has resulted in the support of two Grade 1 to 7 schools, teachers’ residences, latrines, and the launch of a farm training initiative and health component.

 What has this meant to the children?

-In addition to acquiring knowledge through the regular curriculum in the classroom, children attending schools at Chinema and Samafunda have learned how to grow food and raise animals – skills that many, as orphans, would not have otherwise learned.
-Food produced by the schools contributes to a nutritional program at the school, and has helped to earn a modest income for the schools by selling the surplus.
-The schools boast a graduation rate that is higher than the national average – meaning that children can move onto higher education with more opportunities for the future.
-And a health and nutrition component helps the children stay healthier which makes it easier for them to succeed in the classroom and in the fields, gardens and orchards that make up the Farm Initiative.
+In addition to acquiring knowledge through the regular curriculum in the classroom, children attending schools at Chinema or Samafunda have learned how to grow food and raise animals – skills that many of them, as orphans, would not have otherwise learned.
+Food produced by the schools contributes to a nutritional program at the school, and has helped to earn a modest income for the schools through selling the surplus.
+The schools boast a graduation rate that is higher than the national average – meaning that children can move on to higher education with more opportunities for the future.
+And a health and nutrition component helps the children stay healthier, which makes it easier for them to succeed in the classroom and in the fields, gardens and orchards that make up the Farm Initiative.

 Manyinga Project Milestones